beyond925-de/duolingo-prototype/CONFIGURATION_SPEC.md

 ### Field Descriptions

 - **name**: Company name displayed throughout the application
+- **slug**: URL-friendly identifier for the company.
+Must be lowercase, alphanumeric characters and hyphens only (e.g., "sparkasse-minden-luebbecke").
+Used in URLs instead of the company name to avoid special character issues (like "Ü").
+Must be unique across all configs.
 - **logoUrl**: Emoji or URL for the company logo.
 Used for the logo displayed at the top of screens (Landing, Campus, etc.).
 If it's a URL starting with "http", it will be rendered as an image.
 Otherwise, it's treated as an emoji.
 - **logoImageUrl**: Optional image URL for the company logo.
 If provided, takes precedence over `logoUrl` for logo display.
 - **signatureEmoji**: Optional emoji used for background floating images/blobs.
 This emoji appears as decorative floating elements in the background of Landing, Campus, and Map views.
 If not provided, background blobs will not be displayed.
 This is separate from `logoUrl` - the logo is for the actual company logo at the top, while `signatureEmoji` is for decorative background elements.